basecamp/handbook/what-influenced-us.md

 prev_url: "/what-we-stand-for"
 ---

-If you want to learn the Box Products view of the world, it helps to know the influences that helped form it.
-Box Products, is a brand new company but Jonathan has been in product and software development for over 10 years.
-Since then there's been a number of key influencers that have marked the company culture.
+If you want to learn the Box Products view of the world, it helps to know what influences helped form it.
+Even though Box Products was founded in 2019, Jonathan has been in product and software development for over 10 years prior.
+In that time, there's been a number of key influences that have marked the company culture.

 ## Companies

-[Basecamp](https://basecamp.com) Previously 37 Signals, Basecamp is a company led by David Heinemeier Hansson (DHH) and Jason Fried.
+[Basecamp](https://basecamp.com): Previously 37 Signals, Basecamp is a company led by David Heinemeier Hansson (DHH) and Jason Fried.
 Their view is simply different.
-They've challenged the status quo and be more successfully than most startups all while maintaining a vibrate happy team.
+They've challenged the status quo and have been more successful than most startups all while maintaining a vibrate happy team.
 This team, and particularly DHH and Jason are a huge inspiration for a large portion of what we do today.

 > The perspective shift I gained from following the Basecamp team is immeasurable.
-It has change truly changed the course of my career. <cite class="block text-xs text-right">- Jonathan</cite>
+It has truly changed the course of my career. <cite class="block text-xs text-right">- Jonathan</cite>

 ## Books